IFC may invest upto $25M in Aloe Environment Fund III

-International Finance Corporation (IFC), the private sector investment arm of the World Bank Group, proposes an equity investment of $25 million or upto 20 per cent of the total commitments of the Aloe Environment Fund III.
+International Finance Corporation, the private sector investment arm of the World Bank Group, proposes an equity investment of $25 million or upto 20 per cent of the total commitments of the Aloe Environment Fund III.

 The private equity fund is targeting to raise between €200-€300 million (~ $265-$400 million), which will focus on investments in companies whose main business activities sustain, restore and improve the environment.